UrriIsa/haskell-projects/natAndExpressionUtils/README.md

 ## Installation

-1. Clone this repository or download the `NatAndExpressionUtils.hs` file.
+1. Clone this repository or download the `natAndExpressionUtils.hs` file.
 2. Make sure you have GHC and GHCi installed on your system.
 3. Save the file in your project directory.